Cheshire Antiques Consultant

 - Set in a rather fine magnificent original gilt wood frame.

-- Our online gallery only selects & sell paintings based on quality & significance.
+- Our online gallery only selects & sell paintings based on subject, quality & significance.

 - We provide our clients with an exceptional professional customer service.